How To Calculate Vacancy Rate For Rental Properties (And Reduce It)

 4. Charge the right amount of rent

 Make sure that your rent is competitive.
-While you certainly don’t want to be charging too little in rent charging too much can be equally as bad.
 If you charge too much rent, even if your property is nicer, tenants will be put off because they believe they can get a better deal elsewhere.
 But, if you charge too little you're leaving money on the table and could find your profits don't match your expectations.

 5. Collect rent online

 Missed and late rent payments are the leading cause of evictions in the US.
-Collecting rent online with a modern tool is more convenient for both parties, more secure, means everyone has a record of historical payments, and is proven to help reduce late and missed rent payments. .
+Collecting rent online with a purpose-built rent collection tool, like Landlord Studio, is more convenient for both parties and more secure.

 With Landlord Studio your tenants can set up automatic payments to ensure they never forget to pay again.
 Payments are made directly into your bank account Additionally, landlords can collect deposits and tenant payable expenses and tenants can view historic and upcoming payments via the tenant portal.